ii14/lsp-command/README.md

 Custom commands in vim have to start with an uppercase letter, but this plugin goes around it by defining a basic command line abbreviation, or an alias, from the lowercase `:lsp`.
-This means all of the examples above can be also written as without capitalizing the first
+This means all of the examples above can be also written without capitalizing the first
 letter: `:lsp find foo`, `:lsp format`, `:lsp info` etc.

 The interface is not final.
 Command names, their arguments and how they can be abbreviated